 How did the student achieve such a dramatic increase in the ability of his short-term memory?

-The answer can be found by analyzing the concept of chunking.
+The answer to how the student's learning retention rates improved so significantly can be found by analyzing the concept of chunking.

 What is chunking?